 Exceptions.
 An individual is not a qualified individual if he or she can be claimed as a dependent on another person's tax return.
 Also, an employee's participation in a health flexible spending arrangement (FSA) or health reimbursement arrangement (HRA) generally disqualifies the individual (and employer) from making contributions to his or her HSA.
-For more information, see Other employee health plans in Pub.
-969.
+However, an individual may qualify to participate in an HSA if he or she is participating in only a limited-purpose FSA or HRA or a post-deductible FSA.
+For more information, see Other employee health plans in Publication 969.

 Employer contributions.
-Up to specified dollar limits, you can generally exclude your contributions (must be in cash) to the Health Savings Account (HSA) of a qualified individual (determined monthly) from federal income tax withholding, social security tax, Medicare tax, and FUTA tax.
-For calendar year 2009, you can contribute up to \$3,000 for self-only coverage or \$5,950 for family coverage to a qualified individual's HSA.
+Up to specified dollar limits, cash contributions to the HSA of a qualified individual (determined monthly) are exempt from federal income tax withholding, social security tax, Medicare tax, and FUTA tax.
+For 2010, you can contribute up to \$3,050 for self-only coverage or \$6,150 for family coverage to a qualified individual's HSA.

-The contribution amounts listed above are increased by \$1,000 for 2009 and thereafter for qualified individuals who are age 55 or older at any time during the calendar year.
+The contribution amounts listed above are increased by \$1,000 for a qualified individual who is age 55 or older at any time during the year.
+For two qualified individuals who are married to each other and who each are age 55 or older at any time during the year, each spouse's contribution limit is increased by \$1,000 provided each spouse has a separate HSA.
 No contributions can be made to an individual's HSA after he or she becomes enrolled in Medicare Part A or Part B.